 Is it any good?

-Part frontier myth, part family saga, and part redemption story, THE ASTRONAUT FARMER is about dreaming, sacrifice, and obsession.
+Part frontier myth, part family saga, and part redemption story, this disparate drama is about dreaming, sacrifice, and obsession.
 Charlie remains fixated despite money troubles, legal threats, and taunts.
 His quirky outlook recalls the Polish brothers' earlier films (Northfork, Twin Falls Idaho), but the one in this movie is more literal.
 It's also too dependent on Audie as a "device."
 Like many women in the movies, she bears and expresses the emotional costs of Charlie's masculine dreaming.

 Families can talk about whether this movie is a fantasy, a drama, or both.
 What makes something a fantasy?
 Families can also discuss how Charlie's two major responsibilities -- to follow his dream and support his family -- conflict with each other.
 Does he make a good choice?
 How does his desire to orbit his rocket both inspire and frighten his children?
 What obstacles does Charlie face?
 How does Audie support her husband?

 - On DVD or streaming: July 10, 2007

 - Cast: Billy Bob Thornton, Bruce Dern, Virginia Madsen